Infotech-Financials-Pvt-Ltd/Chanakya-Trade-Report/ReadME.md

 Copy the Release folder in bin directory in setup to desired windows machine whose IP is configured with exchange.

-## Contributing

-Please read [CONTRIBUTING.md](https://gist.github.com/) for details on our code of conduct, and the process for submitting pull requests to us.

 ## Authors

 * **Sameer Ghanekar** - *Initial work* - [account](https://github.com/sghanekar-infofin)